zayedupal/google-ad-looker-studio-demo/README.md

 # google-ad-looker-studio-demo
-A dashboard created to visualize major metrics for google ads account in google looker studio
+A dashboard created to visualize major metrics for google ads account using google looker studio.

 Google looker studio provides a connector for google ads account.
 Using this it is possible to create useful visualizations for free!

-This is a demo template for that, which we found useful in my current organization
+This is a demo template for that, which we found useful in Data Bid Machine.

 Important sections and features
 -------------------------------